Pallivet London vet

 1. Intravenous catheter placement (dogs)

-Dogs will have an intravenous catheter placed in a vein in the front or the back leg.
+Dogs will have an intravenous catheter placed in a vein in the back leg or the front leg.
 A small patch of fur over the vein is clipped.
 The catheter is placed into the vein and a saline solution is injected to confirm good placement.
-Relaxed dogs normally don’t mind this at all.
+Relaxed dogs normally don’t notice or mind this at all.

-Cats are sedated deeply and we usually use the front leg for the euthanasia injection, although we may use another vein or area.
+Cats are anaesthetised and we usually use a back leg or the front leg for the euthanasia injection.
 We clip a small patch of fur so we can see the vein, but generally do not require an intravenous catheter for cats.

 1. Euthanasia